QR-based Parallel Set-Valued Approximation with Rational Functions: Parallel QR-AAA

 \section{Parallel QR-AAA}

-While QR-AAA already performs significantly better than SV-AAA for many problems, it is conceivable that for extremely large problems i.e. when $F$ does not fit in memory or the Loewner matrix vectors associated to the set-valued approximation of $Q$ do not fit in cache, the QR-AAA method can still be infeasible.
-In that case, we can look for methods to exploit today's increasing parallel computing power.
+While QR-AAA already performs significantly better than SV-AAA for many problems, it is conceivable that for extremely large problems, i.e., when $F$ does not fit in memory, the QR-AAA method can still be prohibitively costly.
+Additionally, the dominant cost in SV-AAA and QR-AAA is often the computation of $F$.
+For these reasons, we can look for methods to exploit today's increasing parallel computing power.
 Below, one such method for parallel QR-AAA, which we call PQR-AAA\footnote{In keeping with the alphabet theme} is outlined.
-The proposed approach is simple.
-We start by distributing $F=[F_1,\ldots,F_{p}]$ over $p$ processors\footnote{We will restrict ourselves to the case where $F_{\mu}$ fits info the memory of node $\mu$.
-The methods described in this section generalize easily to parallel nodes running multiple threads}.
-The first two steps each processor $\mu$ takes are obvious: \begin{itemize} \item Processor $\mu$ computes $F_{\mu}=Q_{\mu}C_{\mu}$. \item Processor $\mu$ constructs $\hat{Q}_{\mu}$, by computing supports and weights $(Z_{\mu},W_{\mu})$. \end{itemize} At this point we have a piece-wise set-valued rational approximant, consisting of $[\hat{Q}_1\cdots\hat{Q}_p]$.
-In principle, if data-compactness is our only goal, we could stop here.
-However, for various applications, such as Compact Rational Krylov (CORK) methods (see \cite{CORK}), it is important to obtain an overall rational approximation.
-The next goal therefore is to `glue' these approximations together.
-Of course, we do not want to re-approximate $[\hat{Q}_1\cdots\hat{Q}_p]$ over all of $Z$ again.
-That would be like never having done parallel QR at all!
-Without loss of generality we will assume for the rest of this section that the degree of rational approximation of each $\hat{Q}_{\mu}$ is $m-1$.
-Naively, we can take the union $\cup_{\mu} Z_{\mu}$ of selected support points and interpolate/approximate a rational function on this set.
-This approach suffers from two fundamental problems: \begin{itemize} \item even in the case of rational \emph{interpolation}, the set $\cup_{\mu} Z_{\mu}$ has to be extended with some set $Z^{\textnormal{e}}\subset Z$, otherwise the rational interpolation problem is underdetermined \item in the more desirable case of rational \emph{approximation}, we must very carefully choose such an extension set, since this process may be very ill-conditioned.\end{itemize} This last claim can be clarified as follows.
-Given some rational function $f$ on $Z$, it is perfectly possible that its rational interpolant or approximant $\hat{f}$ on $Z_m^+:=(\cup_{\mu}Z_{\mu}\cup Z^{\textnormal{e}})$ satisfies
+The proposed approach is as follows.
+We start by distributing (the computation of) $F=[F_1,\ldots,F_{l}]$ over $l$ processors\footnote{We will restrict ourselves to the case where $F_{\mu}$ fits info the memory of node $\mu$.
+The methods described in this section generalize to parallel nodes running multiple threads.}.
+The first two steps for each processor $\mu$ are: \begin{itemize} \item[(1)] Processor $\mu$ computes $F_{\mu}\approx Q_{\mu}R_{\mu}$. \item[(2)] Processor $\mu$ applies QR-AAA to construct $\widetilde{Q}_{\mu}$, by computing supports and weights $(Z_{\mu},W_{\mu})$. \end{itemize} Here, the subscript `$\mu$' refers to the processor index, not the rational degree.
+Without loss of generality we will assume for the remainder of this section that the degree of rational approximation of each $\widetilde{Q}_{\mu}$ is $m-1$. \\ After steps $(1)$ and $(2)$ we have a piece-wise set-valued rational approximant, consisting of $[\widetilde{Q}_1\cdots\widetilde{Q}_l]$.
+The next goal is to `glue' these approximations together, which we call the \texttt{accumulate} step described in more detail further on.
+Of course, we do not want to re-approximate $[\widetilde{Q}_1\cdots\widetilde{Q}_l]$ over all of $Z$ again -- this defeats the purpose of parallel approximation.
+We are thus faced with the following problem: \begin{problem}[Accumulate support problem] Given a set of set-valued rational functions $\{\widetilde{Q}_{\mu}\}_{\mu}$ with support nodes and weights $\{Z_{\mu},W_{\mu}\}$ such that $Z_{\mu} \subset Z$, find a global set-valued rational approximation $\widetilde{Q}$ using only samples in $Z^+\subset Z$, where $Z^+$ is as small as possible. \end{problem}